Cotoneaster niger

 Ecological meaning

-Cotoneaster Niger plays an important role in the alpine ecosystems.
+Cotoneaster niger plays an important role in the alpine ecosystems.
 The dense growth form of the shrub offers protection and habitat for a variety of small animals, including insects, spiders and small mammals.
 The flowers serve as a source of food for pollinators, while the fruits represent an important source of food for birds and other animals.

 Use and cultivation